 Fix 2: Temporarily Disable Firewall or Antivirus

-Sometimes, when you attempt installing the Adobe Creative Cloud app, the then installed Firewall or antivirus might create some problems.
+Sometimes, when you attempt to install the Adobe Creative Cloud app, the then installed Firewall or antivirus might create some problems.
 This Firewall or antivirus may mistakenly consider this app as a threat to the PC.
 That is the reason they block the application.
 As a result, you might encounter this type of error on your system.
 So, disabling the antivirus is the best option to eliminate the issue.

 For this, go to the installed antivirus and navigate its Menu.
 Within that, you can find the Disable option, tap on it and reboot your system.
 Doing this, you won’t face this issue again.